How to Support Black-Owned Businesses in Atlanta Right Now

 Donate to nonprofits and community efforts

-Atlanta has a thorough assortment of social justice and nonprofit organizations -- including Project South, Black Lives Matter Atlanta, SONG, Malcolm X Grassroots Movement, ACLU, The New Georgia Project, the NAACP’s Georgia chapter, and many more.
-In order to stay updated about different ways that you can help or contribute to them, you can follow along on social media.
-As always, pay attention to local politics and here’s an aggregated list of petitions you can sign to get the attention of the Georgia legislature.
+Atlanta has a thorough assortment of social justice and nonprofit organizations—including The Rayshard Brooks Memorial and Peace Center, Fair Fight, The Center for Black Women’s Wellness, The Trans Housing Coalition, HOPE Atlanta, The Boys & Girls Clubs of Metro Atlanta, Atlanta Anti-Repression Committee, Project South, Black Lives Matter Atlanta, SONG, Malcolm X Grassroots Movement, ACLU, The New Georgia Project, Southern Fried Queer Pride, A Just Georgia, The Neighborhood Sprouts, the NAACP’s Georgia and Atlanta branches, and many more.
+In order to stay updated about different ways that you can help or contribute to them, you can follow along on their websites and social media.
+As always, pay attention to local politics, and stay tuned to @whereprotest on Twitter to keep up with many of the protests taking place around the city.
+If you feel like you can best support protesters and their respective movements in other ways, you can also continue to donate to the Atlanta Solidarity Fund, which provides resources—from bail to representation—for people who are arrested at protests or prosecuted for their movement involvement.

-Another organization that’s long been doing good in an underserved Atlanta neighborhood is PAWKids, which recently partnered with rapper Killer Mike (see more below) to provide meals to the Grove Park community during COVID-19 and the more recent political upheaval.
+Another organization that’s long been doing good in an underserved Atlanta neighborhood is PAWKids, which recently partnered with rapper Killer Mike to provide meals to the Grove Park community during COVID-19 and the more recent political upheaval of summer 2020.

 Support these Black-owned restaurants